alexalexyang/basalt/README.md

 # To do

-- Work on locale slugs
+- Work on locale slugs for categories
 - Write docs
 - Prettify things, get logo and tab icon
 - Set up new Contentful account and everything